You Get a Free 24-Hour Cancellation Period on All U.S. Flights

 There are a few different ways that airlines have gone about honoring this rule.

-The 24 hour cancellation option is the one you’ll encounter most often.
-Any flight operating (even just starting or ending) within the United States has to give travelers the option to cancel for a full refund and no additional fees.
+The 24-hour cancellation option is the one you’ll encounter most often.
+Any flight operating (even just starting or ending) in the United States has to give travelers the option to cancel for a full refund and no additional fees.

-A few airlines allow the hold option, where your flight is held at the rate you booked it for.
+But a few airlines allow the hold option, allowing you to lock in the current price before booking.
 The hold time is typically 24 hours.
-This gives you time to check for cheaper fares or confirm travel plans before you have to pay anything.
+That gives you time to check for cheaper fares or confirm travel plans before you have to pay anything.
 Once you commit to purchasing the ticket, everything can be completed online.
-Before the 24 hour hold is up you will need to pay for your ticket or it will be cancelled.
+Before the 24-hour hold is up, you will need to pay for your ticket or it will be canceled.

 Things to Consider

-Before you grab that hot flight deal, there are a couple things to look out for:
+Before you grab that hot flight deal, there are a couple of things to look out for:

-- This is an either/or rule – Airlines generally don’t offer both a hold & 24 hour cancellation, and they typically don’t work together.
+- This is an either/or rule: Airlines generally don’t offer both a hold on top of the 24-hour cancellation, and they typically don’t work together.

-- Miles are not mentioned – Though many airlines refund rewards or miles too, this is not required by the DOT rule.
+- Miles are not mentioned: Though many airlines refund rewards or miles too, this is not explicitly required by the DOT rule.

 Editorial Note: Any opinions, analyses, reviews, or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved, or otherwise endorsed by any card issuer.